stommen/tif285/ModelingOptimization/LinearModels.md

 -- Susan Greenfield
 ```

 In this chapter we will discuss models $M$ that are linear in their parameters $\pars$.
 Although linear models are simple, they are sometimes useful for analyzing real-world data.
+A fraction of the text in this chapter was written by Andreas Ekström.

 ## Definition of linear models